Comment remorquer un vélo enfant à vélo ?

 4. Pre-position the straps:

-• Green strap: clip its female buckle to the male buckle on the inside of the pannier.
-It will then pass through the base of your towing bike.
+• Green strap: clip its female buckle to the male buckle inside the bag.
+It will then pass inside the base of your towing bike.

-• Yellow strap: pass it through one of the tubes in the luggage rack tray to keep it on standby.
+• Yellow strap: thread it through one of the rack’s tubes to keep it ready.

-• Red strap: clip its female buckle onto the male buckle at the top and rear of the pannier.
-It passes through the inside of the luggage rack tray.
+• Red strap: clip its female buckle to the male buckle at the top rear of the bag.
+It passes inside the rack platform.

-• the bottom of the wheel is 10 to 15 cm from the ground
+• the bottom of the wheel is 10–15 cm off the ground

-• the small bike's pedals do not touch your rear wheel when cornering
+• the child’s pedals don’t hit your rear wheel when turning

-4. Reclip the rear vertical strap, either over or through the spokes, depending on the configuration.
+5. Reclip the rear vertical strap, either over or through the spokes depending on the setup.

-1. Green strap: clip on the male buckle and adjust to center the wheel on the bicycle axle.
+1. Green strap: clip the buckle and adjust it to center the wheel in line with the bike.

-2. Yellow strap: clip on and tighten slightly to maintain alignment.
+2. Yellow strap: clip and tighten slightly to maintain alignment.

-3. Red strap: clip it behind the handlebars or around the frame of the small bike, depending on its geometry.
+3. Red strap: clip it behind the handlebar or around the child’s bike frame, depending on its geometry.

-💡 The important thing is that the rear wheel of the little bike follows your trajectory perfectly.
+💡 The key is that the rear wheel of the child’s bike follows your track perfectly.

-• Train a little in a quiet environment: the bike should follow you well and you should feel comfortable.
+• Practice a little in a quiet area: the child’s bike should follow smoothly and you should feel comfortable.

 • Then check that the straps are still tight.